NBTSolutions/cheap-ruler-bower/README.md

 # cheap-ruler [![Build Status](https://travis-ci.org/mapbox/cheap-ruler.svg?branch=master)](https://travis-ci.org/mapbox/cheap-ruler) [![](https://img.shields.io/badge/simply-awesome-brightgreen.svg)](https://github.com/mourner/projects)

+This is a fork of the original cheap-ruler that provides Bower support.

 A collection of very fast approximations to common geodesic measurements.
 Useful for performance-sensitive code that measures things on a city scale.